jbytecode/JMcDM/README.md

-# JMCDM
+# JMcDM
-A package for Multiple criteria decision-making techniques in Julia
+A package for Multiple-criteria decisio  making techniques in Julia

 ## Implemented methods